baconjs/bacon.js/README.md

 `stream.merge(stream2)` merges two streams into one stream that delivers events from both

+`stream.startWith(value)` adds a starting value to the stream, i.e. concats a single-element stream contains `value` with this stream.

 `stream.skipWhile(f)` skips elements while given predicate function holds true.
 Function construction rules apply.

 `stream.skipWhile(property)` skips elements while the value of the given